PythonNex/website/en/treatment-costs.md

 - Appointment with a hygienist with x-ray examinations: approx. CHF 160
 - Check up with a dentist: approx. CHF 100 - 160
 - Fitting an implant and crown: between CHF 2000 and CHF 3200
-- In office bleaching: approx. CHF 600
+- In office bleaching (zoom lamp): approx. CHF 600
 - Whitening product and tray: approx. CHF 500
 - Composite onlay: approx. CHF 1100
 - Ceramic crown: approx. CHF 1600